fridakitten/FridaCodeManager/README.md

 compiling it using macos can cause certain anomalies with UI, etc

 You need `swift`,`clang`,`git` and `make`.
-Run `make all` to compile and package it as a .deb
+Run `make all` to compile and package it as a .deb To compile package for roothide use `make roothide`

 Was successfully compiled on